Supreme Council (Kyrgyzstan): Electoral system

+The 90 seats in the Supreme Council are elected by single non-transferable vote, with the country being divided into 30 three-member constituencies, with voters casting a single vote and the top three candidates being elected, though one seat per constituency is reserved for the highest-polling woman and one for the highest-polling man.
+Candidates may run either as independents or as nominees of a political party.

 Speakers

 The first legislature of Kyrgyzstan was Supreme Soviet until 1994.

 Bicameral legislature was established in 1995, and replaced with unicameral legislature, Supreme Council, in 2005.

 Chairmen of the Assembly of People's Representatives of Kyrgyzstan was the presiding officer of one of the two chambers of the Supreme Council.